Time crystal: Thermodynamics

 Time crystals do not violate the laws of thermodynamics: energy in the overall system is conserved, such a crystal does not spontaneously convert thermal energy into mechanical work, and it cannot serve as a perpetual store of work.
 But it may change perpetually in a fixed pattern in time for as long as the system can be maintained.
 They possess "motion without energy"—their apparent motion does not represent conventional kinetic energy.
 Recent experimental advances in probing discrete time crystals in their periodically driven nonequilibrium states have led to the beginning exploration of novel phases of nonequilibrium matter.

 Time crystals do not evade the second law of thermodynamics, although they spontaneously break "time-translation symmetry", the usual rule that a stable object will remain the same throughout time.
-In thermodynamics, a time crystal's entropy, understood as a measure of disorder in the system, remains stationary over time, marginally satisfying the second law of thermodynamics by not increasing.
+In thermodynamics, a time crystal's entropy, understood as a measure of disorder in a system, stays constant over time, which barely satisfies the second law of thermodynamics by not decreasing.